-Note that Sprite Kit seems to do some object pooling for you behind the scenes, so imiplemeneting objet pooling yourself is not as critical to do in Sprite Kit compared to other game frameworks.
-However, if you find that a large amount of your game’s time is spent in allocation routines, you may find it convenient to implement some object pooling.
+Note that Sprite Kit seems to do some object pooling for you behind the scenes, so it’s not as critical to implement object pooling yourself when using Sprite Kit as compared to other game frameworks.
+However, if you find that a large amount of your game’s time is spent in allocation routines, it might pay off to implement some object pooling.

-If you want to play around with this a bit more, more good luck – there’s a challenge for that at the end of this chapter too!
+If you want to play around with this, more good luck – there’s a challenge for that at the end of this chapter, too!

 Perform long-running operations in the background

-By default everything in Sprite Kit runs on the main thread.
-If you have a computationally-intensive operation such as a complicated pathfinding algorithm, you may wish to perform this on a background thread.
-There’s an easy way to run a block of code on a background queue in Sprite Kit through the runBlock:queue: action.
+By default, everything in Sprite Kit runs on the main thread.
+If you have a computationally intensive operation, such as a complicated pathfinding algorithm, you may wish to perform this on a background thread.
+There is an easy way to run a block of code on a background queue in Sprite Kit: through the runBlock:queue: action.

 Use texture atlases – and organize them wisely

-This is probably the most important tip – which is why we had a whole separate chapter on the matter.
-If you haven’t read it already, be sure to check out Chapter 25, “Performance: Texture Atlases.”
+This is probably the most important tip – which is why the book dedicates an entire chapter to the matter.
+If you haven’t already, be sure to read Chapter 25, “Performance: Texture Atlases.”

-Keep physics as simple as you can
+Keep physics as simple as possible

-As you saw with Bullet Storm, there’s a cost associated with the physics engine.
+As you saw with Bullet Storm, there is a cost associated with using the physics engine.
 Here are a few rules of thumb:

-The more physics bodies you have, the more expensive.
-Consider making physics bodies only for sprites that actually need it, and only add them when they are necessary.
+The more physics bodies, the more expensive for performance.
+Consider making physics bodies only for sprites that actually need them.
+If a sprite doesn’t engage in collision or contact detection, then it doesn’t need a physics body.
+You may be able to design your gameplay in a way to reduce the requirements for physics bodies as well.

+Prefer static physics bodies to dynamic ones.
+That is, if you know an object will not move, set its dynamic property to NO. This allows the physics engine to perform various optimizations that increase performance.

-The more vertices your phyics bodies have, the more expensive.
-Consider making a simplified collision shape for your sprite (it doesn’t have to match exactly to the sprite’s shape).
+The more vertices in your physics bodies, the more expensive for performance.
+Consider making a simplified collision shape for your sprite – it doesn’t have to match the sprite’s shape exactly.
+You’ll find that the faster your objects move, the less exact the physics shape needs to be to give a visually satisfying collision.
+Remember, you’re trying to make a game, not a real-world physics simulation.

 Use usesPreciseCollisionDetection sparingly.
-This is a flag you can set on physics bodies to prevent fast moving bodies from passing through other bodies within a single frame.
-It sounds good, but does have a performance cost, so usually you want to set this only when you actually need it.
+This is a flag you can set on physics bodies to prevent fast-moving bodies from passing through other bodies within a single frame.
+It sounds good, but it does have a performance cost, so usually you want to set this only when you actually need it.

-And that’s it with performance tips and tricks – and with the technical content of this book!
-Take a bow, take a break, and get ready for one last treat – learning how to make 2D art for your game.
+And that’s it for performance tips and tricks – and for the technical content of this book!
+Take a bow, take a break, and get ready for one last treat: learning how to make 2D art for your game.

-But if you gotta have “one last bit of coding” continue on with these challenges!
+But if you’ve got to have “one last bit of coding,” continue on with these challenges!

 Challenges